neemiasbsilva/steganography_in_image/README.md

-# steganography_in_image
+# Steganography in Image

+## About
  This repository was created for hide some text information in image.